U. S. news and world report selected florida southern college as having the best undergraduate teaching in the regional universities category for 2022

 Criminology Research and Student Travel

-students standing under a tiki hut
+students under a tiki hut

 Criminology students in the First-Year Experience Learning Community traveled to the Ah-Tah-Thi-Ki Museum in Clewiston, Florida.
 At this museum, students learned about the Seminole Indian Tribe and how race, ethnic group, and culture can influence interactions and outcomes within the criminal justice system.